AWegnerGitHub/StackOverflow-Auto-CommentFlag/README.md

    - Should use `TrainingAlgorithm` and `TrainingResult` tables
  - Populate settings in populate db (with appropriate defaults)
  - Need way to use classifier on comments
+ - Handle API errors and warnings
+   - No more comments
+   - Over quota
+   - Timeout